 Your computer doesn’t meet the latest OS requirements

-Operating systems, whether it’s macOS Sierra from Apple or Windows 10 from Microsoft, have certain guidelines about which machines can handle the most recent versions.
+Operating systems, whether it’s macOS from Apple or Windows from Microsoft, have certain guidelines about which machines can handle the most recent versions.
 For example, Windows 10 calls for at least a 1GHz processor, 1GB of memory, and a 16 GB hard disk.
-The oldest computers compatible with macOS Sierra are late 2009 MacBooks and iMacs.
-If you’re clinging to an older Mac, then Apple won’t even let you download Sierra.
+The oldest computers compatible with macOS Mojave are late 2012 MacBooks and iMacs.
+If you’re clinging to an older Mac, then Apple won’t even let you download Mojave.
 If you can’t run the latest OS, then you’re missing out on updates, upgrades and security improvements.

 Just because you meet the bare minimum system requirements doesn’t mean you will actually have an enjoyable user experience.
 An underpowered system can rear its ugly head in the form of an agonizingly slow computer.